-The New Mexico Judicial Standards Commission is an independent state agency within the judicial branch of the state government.
-The Commission is charged with investigating allegations of misconduct and disability against New Mexico state, county, and municipal judges within Article VI of the New Mexico Constitution.
-The Commission’s jurisdiction has also been extended to court-appointed: commissioners, hearing officers, administrative law judges, and special masters, while acting in a judicial capacity.
+The New Mexico Judicial Standards Commission is the ethics commission for the judicial branch of the state government.
+It is charged with investigating allegations of misconduct and disability against New Mexico state, county, and municipal judges within Article VI of the New Mexico Constitution.
 The Commission does not have jurisdiction over attorneys, federal judges, candidates for judicial office who are not already judges, or over administrative judges, hearing officers, special masters, or any judges or hearing officers of another branch of New Mexico State Government.